-With the defeat of countywide library district measures in 2006 and 2014, library supporters—including the Josephine Community Libraries Board of Directors and the Keep Our Libraries Open political action committee—concluded that the 2017 version of the measure should have the district boundaries include the service areas around the libraries.
-This means that the proposed library district will be made up of just those voting precincts that surround one of the four public library branches in Grants Pass, Cave Junction, Williams, and Wolf Creek.
+With the defeat of countywide library district measures in 2006 and 2014, library supporters concluded that the 2017 version of the measure should have the district boundaries include the service areas around the libraries.
+This means that the approved library district is made up of just those voting precincts that surround one of the four public library branches in Grants Pass, Cave Junction, Williams, and Wolf Creek.

-The library district would have its own taxing authority and voter-elected governing library district board separate from county government.
+This smaller district provides a foundation of permanent stable funding for the future.
+The library district has its own taxing authority and its own voter-elected governing library district board completely separate from county government.